 The challenge with developing midline crossing is that so often I feel the activities require a lot of external structure to achieve midline crossing.
 By this I mean that the materials, say for example some cards, are positioned on the left-hand-side (or right for the left handed child) which forces the child to cross to pick up the objects they require to complete the game.
 It is always my first prize that the movement required is inherent in the activity.
 The child mustn’t know we are trying to get them to cross.
 It must just be an inherent requirement of the activity.
 And these are some that are easy to do without fancy and expensive materials.

 This Ball in the Stocking game where the child smacks the ball on alternating sides is a winner when it comes to crossing the midline activities.
+This is such a simple activity and yet is one of my favourite occupational therapy midline crossing activities to send home.

 If you stabilise the child’s base by having them sit astride a log or anything else, you will be able to promote midline crossing.
 If they stand, or walk around and do the activity it is not going to work in the same way because they can just avoid midline crossing.
 Use this seated position for blowing bubbles, throwing objects or catching a ball.